lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-08-17-PowerShell_-_Parse_this_NetStat.exe.md

 Using the parameter \s we can <u>find any whitespace inside a string</u>.
 But as you can see the regex find multiple matches and will split on each individual whitespace.
 <div class="separator" style="clear: both; text-align: center;"><a href="{{ base_path }}/images/2014/20140817_PowerShell_-_Parse_this_NetStat.exe/2014-08-14_22-53-44__437826017__-588x190.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="{{ base_path }}/images/2014/20140817_PowerShell_-_Parse_this_NetStat.exe/2014-08-14_22-53-44__437826017__-588x190.png" /></a></div>
 <b><span style="font-size: large;">\s+</b>
-The solution to avoid the previous example is to add a + to the&nbsp;parameter \s.
+The solution to avoid the previous example is to add a + to theparameter \s.
 This way we can <u>find any substring that contains more that one whitespace</u>.
 <div class="separator" style="clear: both; text-align: center;"><a href="{{ base_path }}/images/2014/20140817_PowerShell_-_Parse_this_NetStat.exe/2014-08-14_22-52-54__621512630__-579x186.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="{{ base_path }}/images/2014/20140817_PowerShell_-_Parse_this_NetStat.exe/2014-08-14_22-52-54__621512630__-579x186.png" /></a></div><div class="separator" style="clear: both; text-align: center;">
 </div><b><span style="font-size: large;">^\s+</b>
 Finally we need to get rid of the first whitespaces at the the beginning of the string, before the protocol property.
 If we don't do this step, the first property of our split will be empty.